Following the rules...

 There are even more issues involved in bringing cremated remains from...or taking them to...another country.
 For example, Germany requires that a licensed cemetery receive cremated remains sent to Germany...and that a licensed funeral director be involved in sending them to Germany.
 In addition to the steps outlined above, you should start by:

-- Contacting the Embassy(ies) for the country you are taking cremated remains to or from; identify their specific rules and legal requirements.
-NOTE: you can often find this information on the website for the country...but it may also require a call.
+- Contacting the Consulate(s) for the country you are taking cremated remains to or from; identify their specific rules and legal requirements.
+Note: you can often find this information on the website for the country... but it may also require a call.

 - Some countries will have additional authorizations that are required.
 Your contact with the Embassy should be able to provide you with the forms, although you may need to involve a licensed funeral director or even legal counsel in order to complete the information required.

-- Allow even more time for the process -- two weeks at a minimum -- as there can be a number of steps involved.
+- Allow even more time for this process — two weeks at a minimum — as there can be a number of steps involved.